 - 1. Diversification the Fund has adopted a strategy that is diversified by asset class, region, sector and investment manager. - 2.
-De-risking plan the Fund is moving towards a lower risk strategy that will comprise 65% in growth assets and 35% in defensive assets.
-The allocation between growth and defensive assets as at the 31 March 2014 was approximately 79% growth / 21% matching. - 3.
+De-risking plan the Fund is moving towards a lower risk strategy that will comprise 65% in "growth" assets and 35% in "defensive" assets.
+The allocation between growth and defensive assets as at the accounting year end date was approximately 79% growth / 25% defensive. - 3.
 Defensive asset portfolio the Fund has appointed three specialist mandates to manage the defensive assets (absolute return, UK corporate bonds, and liability matching).
-The liability matching mandate will seek to offer some protection from changes in inflation and interest rates. - 4.
+The liability matching mandate will seek to offer some protection from changes in inflation and interest rates - 4.
 Monitoring the Fund's investment arrangements are regularly monitored.
 The Council receives independent reporting from the custodian and from Mercer, and the Fund's Investment Sub-Committee meets the investment managers on an ongoing basis.